Code-Institute-Submissions/food-website/README.md

 A feedback form is also provided for existing customers to give their feedback, so the business can keep on improving itself.
 Various contact and social media connection options are provided aswell, including a "Call Back" request form on the last page of the website.

 Features left to implement would be the use of the actual "APP" element.
-Some buttons can lead to actual pages, for example "sign in page", "our membership options page" and "social media linked pages".
+The buttons remaining can lead to actual pages, for example "sign in page", "membership packages page" and "social media links pages".

 ## TECHNOLOGIES USED!